LivelyIE/web/tasks/markdown/T_CheckPropertyHistory.md

  While this isn't necessarily a bad thing and can happen for perfectly normal reasons, like some last minute cold feet, it could mean that another bidder found a problem.

+ ### Flood Risk Map

+You can find out if a home is at risk of flooding at [floodinfo.ie](https://www.floodinfo.ie/).
+Flooding of your home can cause you a significant amount of emotional and financial stress.
+Flood risk homes are also challenging to insure which will be a requirement for securing a mortgage.